-It is Sir John's residence at the Park which explains the existence of the mural monument in the parish church to Anne, the first wife of Edward Hyde, who later became the 1st Earl of Clarendon and, by his second wife, the father of Anne Hyde, the first wife of James, Duke of York (later King James II) and mother of both Queens Mary (II) and Anne.
-An erroneous old story, often repeated, tells how she was brought up at Hyde Hall in Purley.
-However, her husband's family were the Wiltshire Hydes, who had nothing to do with the Berkshire Hydes from Denchworth and Purley.
-His wife, on the other hand, was the niece of Sir John St. John.
-She was apparently taken ill with small pox, at Reading, while travelling from London to Wiltshire and was removed to her uncle's house at Purley Park.
-There, she died and she was subsequently buried in Purley Church.
-Although standing on an ancient site, apart from the tower, the church was completely rebuilt in Victorian times.
-Extensive enlargements in 1983 include a multi-purpose hall and other facilities which cleverly open out directly from the nave arcading, yet remain unobtrusive both inside and out.
-The building's great treasure is its superbly carved Norman font.
+It is Sir John's residence at the Park which explains the existence of the mural monument in the parish church to Anne, the first wife of Edward Hyde, later 1st Earl of Clarendon.
+By his second wife, he became father to Anne Hyde (who was born at Cranbourne Lodge), the first wife of King James II, when he was Duke of York, and mother of both Queen Mary II and Queen Anne.
+An erroneous old story, often repeated, tells how this second Anne Hyde was a member of the family of that name who lived at Purley Hall.
+The monument to her father's earlier wife being cited as proof.
+However, her family were from Wiltshire.
+Anne, wife of Edward Hyde, was only buried at Purley because she was the niece of Sir John St John.
+She was apparently taken ill at Reading, while travelling, and was removed to her uncle's house at Purley Park.
+There she died and she was subsequently buried in the parish church.
+Although standing on an ancient site, the entire church, apart from the tower, was rebuilt in Victorian times.
+Its great treasure is its superbly carved Norman font.

 Read more history of Purley and other nearby settlements, like Pangbourne or Tilehurst, in David Nash Ford's book, 'Mid-Berkshire Town and Village Histories'.
 Click to Order direct from the Author.

 |© Nash Ford Publishing 2009; Revised 2020.
 All Rights Reserved.|